 In the appeal before the Supreme Court of Canada, the accused person (J.J.) argues that the entire system of rules under ss.
 278.92 to 278.94 is unconstitutional.
-In particular, J.J. is concerned that the rules allow the prosecutor and complainant to “preview” the accused person’s documents and case strategy, preventing the accused from using the element of surprise to challenge the complainant’s truthfulness during cross-examination.
+In particular, J.J. is concerned that the rules allow the prosecutor and the complainant to “preview” the accused person’s documents and case strategy, preventing the accused person from using the element of surprise to challenge the complainant’s truthfulness during cross-examination.
 The Crown, on the other hand, argues the rules are constitutional and represent a small step in the evolution of criminal sexual assault law to better protect complainants’ rights to equality, privacy, and dignity.

 WEST COAST LEAF’S INVOLVEMENT

-West Coast LEAF has also published a report entitled We Are Here, which discusses the barriers faced by survivors who seek justice through the criminal law system, and a toolkit for complainant counsel in sexual assault criminal cases.
+West Coast LEAF also published a report entitled We Are Here, which discusses the barriers faced by survivors who seek justice through the criminal law system, and a toolkit for complainant counsel in sexual assault criminal cases.
 Both publications are part of our Dismantling the Barriers to Reporting Sexual Assault project.

 West Coast LEAF and WAVAW will file their factum for A.S. in September of 2021, and the Supreme Court of Canada will hear R. v J.J. and A.S. in October of 2021.